anuket-project/anuket-specifications/doc/ref_arch/README.md

 RA2 is delivering a Kubernetes Reference Architecture that will be standalone, meaning that a Reference Implementation for RA2 can be established solely on the content and requirements present in the RA2 documentation.

-Kubernetes can be executed on top of differnt types of underlying infrastrucutre.
+Kubernetes can be executed on top of different types of underlying infrastrucutre.
 Examples of those underlying infrastructures are:
 - Infrastructure as a Service based on virtual machines such as OpenStack in general or a Reference Implementation of RA1
 - Physical servers.
 (This is often referred to as "baremetal Kubernetes")